 July Camel Races

-Boulia’s most famous event of the year is the Boulia Camel Races in July.
+Boulia’s most famous event of the year is the Boulia Camel Races held on the second weekend in July.
 This is truly the biggest and best weekend of the year for locals and visitors alike.
 Self-sufficient visitors love it, because a weekend ticket enables them to camp for free (bush camping) at the racegrounds.
 And the action has to be seen to be believed!

 The camel races feature a 13-race card with $30,000 prizemoney plus trophies and ribbons.